DevExpress-Examples/devextreme-datagrid-use-fileuploader-in-the-edit-form/README.md

 ##  How to Launch the Example

-First, open and run the `BackendApp` project in Visual Studio.
+Open and run the `BackendApp` project in Visual Studio.
 Then, run the client-side application.